 All field trips taken on a school day must directly relate to your curriculum.
 Reward or bonding type activity are for weekends or non-school days.
-There is no promise of transportation on weekends as we have limited drivers and no ability to pay overtime.
-Check on transportation availability through the intranet site before planning a trip.
-(Bus/Van Requests).
-Secure transportation early.
 Field trips can play an important part in supplementing classroom instruction.
 The administration supports curricular related learning activities outside of the traditional classroom setting.
-Requests for field trips must be completed on the appropriate form, and be approved by the principal.
-For release of students from class, teachers must follow the policy outlined below: